 This is, unfortunately, the route that most startups go down – the majority go under in the first year – but it’s not a total inevitability.
 There are many ways you can get around those hurdles and prime your startup for the smoothest possible launch, and much of that comes from being as prepared as you possibly can be for anything in your launch plan that might run off course.

 To get really prepared you need to know everything about your market, your audience and your competition – and to do that, you need a proper web scraping plan.
 Let’s look at the launch cycle of a startup and break it into a few chunks so we can properly look at how you can implement web scraping each step of the way to get the best results you can.

-If you want to discuss how you can implement scraping into your launch plan, please fill out this form and we’ll get back to you within 24 hours.
+If you want to discuss how you can implement scraping into your launch plan, please contact us and we’ll get back to you within 24 hours.
 Happy scraping!